shakebugs/shake-docs/docs/android/configuration-and-data/automatic-screen-recording.md

 </TabItem>
 </Tabs>

-Duration of the automatically attached video is 15 seconds.
+Duration of the autp attached screen recording is 15 seconds.

-## Security
+## Privacy

+With this feature turned on, a system dialog will ask your testers if they want to allow your app to start capturing everything that's displayed on their screen.

-Screen recording is automatically paused when your app goes to the background.
-This way no third party data is recorded.
+Screen recording is automatically paused when your app goes to background so no third-party data is ever recorded.